yunhaiee/MCPserver_ResearchJournal/README.md

 User: "What are the latest machine learning applications in transportation safety?"

 Claude can use:
-- search_scopus("Journal of Transportation Safety and Security", "machine learning", 10)
+- search_scopus("Journal of Transportation Safety and Security", "machine learning")
 - search_pubmed_articles("Accident Analysis and Prevention", "machine learning")
 ```